 Thyroid cancer, as compared with other types of malignancies, is more closely associated with irradiation.
 Patients exposed during childhood have a much higher risk of developing thyroid carcinoma, and this risk is further compounded by higher dosages of radiation, up to 1500 cGy due to thyroid cell killing at even higher dosages.

-The cytology and histopathology of PTC are unique in their roles in the diagnosis of the malignancy.
-Well-recognized cellular histomorphology of PTC include ample papillar projections and the so-called psammoma bodies, which are calcified clumps of cells likely derived from necrosed papillas.
+The cytology and histopathology of papillary thyroid carcinoma are unique in their roles in the diagnosis of the malignancy.
+Well-recognized cellular histomorphology of PTC include ample papillar projections and the so-called psammoma bodies, which are calcified clumps of cells likely derived from necrosed papillae.
 Also paramount to a diagnosis is findings of intranuclear inclusion bodies and nuclear grooving in individual cells, with the nuclei often described as large, clear, ground glass, or "Orphan Annie"-eyed.

-FTC, as another member of follicular cell malignancies, can represent a much wider range of morphologic variability.
+Follicular thyroid carcinoma, as another member of follicular cell malignancies, can represent a much wider range of morphologic variability.
 Diagnosis of FTC is dependent on abnormal positioning and spread of thyroid follicles, including extracapsular and vascular invasions.
 Nuclear atypia itself may or may not be present, although it does indicate a worse prognosis when present.
-Given that individual cellular morphology is insufficient for FTC diagnosis, a fine-needle aspiration (FNA) biopsy cannot be used to fully diagnose FTC.
+Given that individual cellular morphology is insufficient for FTC diagnosis, a fine-needle aspiration (FNA) biopsy cannot be used to diagnose FTC fully.

 Medullary thyroid carcinoma (MTC) originates from the parafollicular C cells.
 Given its origin, its histologic diagnosis and later prognosis can be demonstrated by the presence of amyloid deposition and calcitonin immunoreactivity in the sample.